Author's Note: "When the Beginning Becomes the End"

 Sarah's baby gurgled in her tiny crib.
-Her mother was tossing and turning in the bed besides her, dreaming of endless darkness and vicious soldiers taking her husband captive.
-She moaned as blood dripped down Ryan's agonized face as a shadowed figure murdered him.
+Her mother was tossing and turning in bed, Sarah dreamed of endless darkness and vicious soldiers taking her husband captive.
+Sarah moaned, as in dream, blood dripped down Ryan's agonized face as a shadowed figure murdered him.
 A small cry woke her.

 Her voice sliced smoothly through the velvet shadow.
 "Hush, Sweetie.
 Hush, my darling...
 Mommy's here."

 Baby Jessie heard the comfort in Sarah's words, felt the envelope of love in her mother's arms, and allowed herself to be rocked back to sleep and settled in her cradle.